konan-5/caffeinated-oddssey/README.md

 # Caffeinated Odyssey

 Caffeinated Odyssey is a FastAPI-based project that simulates a coffee ordering system.
-It includes two main services: a client server for placing and managing orders and a worker server for processing these orders.
+It includes two main services: a client server for placing and a worker server for processing these orders.

 ## Getting Started